-The Amazon Biodiversity Center's 620-square-mile research reserve north of Manaus, Brazil, has seven working camps that support scientists and students conducting field research on biological diversity and the impacts of forest fragmentation on that diversity.
-One camp in particular -- Camp 41 -- has a special place in the hearts of travelers who have been lucky enough to visit as guests of Dr. Lovejoy.
+The Thomas Lovejoy Amazon Biodiversity Center's 620-square-mile research reserve north of Manaus, Brazil, has seven working camps that support scientists and students conducting field research on biological diversity and the impacts of forest fragmentation on that diversity.
+One camp in particular -- Camp 41 -- has a special place in the hearts of travelers who were lucky enough to visit.
 It is named Camp 41 because it is located at the 41st kilometer marker on the reserve road.

 What is a trip to the Amazon Biodiversity Center's Camp 41 like? [video]